 The tadpole-style trike has two wheels in the front and one wheel in the back.
 Here the rider’s seat is placed slightly lower to give him further control.
 The steering of the tadpole is more comfortable and responsive.

 These 3-wheelers are lighter than Delta trikes.
 Moreover, they have a low frame that ensures more stability.
-Tadpole style trikes also run pretty quickly and their price is lower than Delta trike.
+Tadpole-style trikes also run pretty quickly and their price is lower than Delta trikes.

 It’s no surprise that trikes are getting more and more popular for touring purposes.
-You’ll see a lot of trikes in china, mexico, japan, I’ve even heard of some in Australia.
+You’ll see a lot of trikes in China, Mexico, and Japan, I’ve even heard of some in Australia.
 But it’s not a coincidence, rather the fruits of the hard labor of tricycle manufacturers that have won the hearts of tourists.

 Trike touring is a new and exciting way to experience the world.
 A trike tour can take you through many different types of terrain, from dirt roads to paved highways, and offer an unparalleled view of the natural landscape around you.

 As for how they did it- simple, they’ve made their trikes to be convenient for touring.
-Trikes are much more stable than bikes, and more economic than a four wheeler.
+Trikes are much more stable than bikes, and more economical than a four-wheeler.